-(3) MSL, Peak Temp. -- The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature.

-(4) Multiple Top-Side Markings will be inside parentheses.
-Only one Top-Side Marking contained in parentheses and separated by a "~" will appear on a device.
-If a line is indented then it is a continuation of the previous line and the two combined represent the entire Top-Side Marking for that device.
+- (3) MSL, Peak Temp. -- The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature. - (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device. - (5) Multiple Device Markings will be inside parentheses.
+Only one Device Marking contained in parentheses and separated by a "~" will appear on a device.
+If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.